- Context and Overview

-The DPA and GDPR describe how organisations — including Faber Music — must collect, process and store personal information.
+The DPA, GDPR and PECR describe how organisations – including Faber Music – must collect, process and store personal information.
 These rules apply regardless of whether data is stored electronically, on paper or on other materials.
 To comply with the law, personal information must:

-- Be adequate, relevant and limited to what is necessary for the purpose(s) for which they are processed;
+- be adequate, relevant and limited to what is necessary for the purpose(s) for which it is processed;

-- Not be held for any longer than necessary for the purposes for which they are processed;
+- not be held for any longer than necessary for the purposes for which it is processed;

-- Processed in accordance with the rights of data subjects;
+- be processed in accordance with the rights of data subjects;

 (b) Legal Grounds for Processing